IT-VBFK/AwesomeAssertions/docs/_pages/eventmonitoring.md

   nav: "sidebar"
 ---

-Fluent Assertions has a set of extensions that allow you to verify that an object raised a particular event.
+Awesome Assertions has a set of extensions that allow you to verify that an object raised a particular event.
-Before you can invoke the assertion extensions, you must first tell Fluent Assertions that you want to monitor the object:
+Before you can invoke the assertion extensions, you must first tell Awesome Assertions that you want to monitor the object:

 ```csharp
 var subject = new EditCustomerViewModel();